miguelglez8/miguelglez8/README.md

 ## 🧐 About me

-My name is Miguel González Navarro, I am 22 years old, and I am a Software Engineer.
-Throughout my academic training, I have acquired a solid foundation in mathematics, programming, and a strong interest in back-end development, as well as in data engineering and management.
-I consider myself a talented software developer with experience in building microservices using technologies like Java and Spring Boot, and managing both relational and non-relational databases.
+Software Engineer with extensive experience in application development using technologies such as JavaScript, React, Docker, Spring, Java, Python, JSP, and HTML.
+I have a solid background in mathematics, programming, and system design.
+I have participated in a wide range of projects, from web solutions to distributed applications and microservices.
+Additionally, I have worked with relational and non-relational databases, and I have experience with cloud platforms like AWS and Firebase, where I have designed and deployed scalable and efficient solutions tailored to project needs.

+Currently, my focus is on web development, with a particular emphasis on backend.
+I participate in creating custom portals, integrating services, and optimizing user experience in Liferay 7.4.

-I am excited about the opportunity to apply my skills in a real work environment, where I can contribute significantly to innovative projects.
-I am passionate about designing and developing efficient and scalable systems, which has sparked my growing interest in the field of digital architecture.
-I believe this area is essential for creating sustainable technological solutions, and I would like to continue learning and specialize in this discipline.
+I am especially interested in designing and developing efficient and scalable systems, which has led me to explore the field of digital architecture and its role in creating sustainable technological solutions.

+Passionate about technological innovation and driven by solving complex problems, I actively participate in personal and collaborative projects that aim to drive technological progress.

 ## 🤝 Contacts